First, we want to make two things clear:

 If you're worried about the "micro," part, not all microparticles are made equal--silica microspheres can actually be a boon to the global silica cycle and ecosystems as long as they're over the size threshold that is deemed harmful to life when breathed in, 10 micrometers.
 Ice911's silica microspheres average between 35-60 micrometers, well above that 10 micrometer threshold.

-Our reflective sand is engineered for high purity and stability with the following features:
+Our glass beads are engineered for high purity and stability with the following features: